Alexander

 The Admiral's House, Governor's Island

-Built in 1843 in the Greek Revival style by renowned architect Martin Thompson, The Admiral’s House served as residence for the Commanding Officer for the both the Army and the Coast Guard of Governor's Island up until 1996.
-The building is individually listed on the National Register of Historic Places and was designated a New York City landmark in 1967.
+Built in 1843 in the Greek Revival style by renowned architect Martin Thompson, the Admiral’s House served as residence for the Commanding Officer for both the Army and the Coast Guard on Governor's Island until 1996.
+Designated a New York City landmark in 1967, the building is also listed on the National Register of Historic Places.

-We conducted a comprehensive building assessment and design renovations that aimed to preserve the historic character of the building while transforming it into an event space.
-The project scope included code-compliant utilities upgrades, water damage remediation and the adaptive reuse of the interior space to allow for conferences and catered small events.
+We conducted a comprehensive building assessment and prepared design renovations that aimed to preserve the historic character of the Admiral’s House while transforming it into an event space.
+The project scope included upgrading all utilities to be code-compliant, remediating past water damage, and adaptively reusing the interiors for conferences and catered events.

 Type